mikaelvesavuori/better-apis-workshop/README.md

 With this, we have created a way to define output simply through a header, without resorting to separate codebases or separate deployments.

+_[GraphQL is a different beast when it comes to versioning](https://graphql.org/learn/best-practices/#versioning).
+See this section as REST-specific in its details, but a good idea overall as long as you adapt to what versioning means for your protocol._

 ### 📄 API schema

 An API schema describes our API in a standardized way.
 You can write schemas by hand, use tooling to generate them, or go with services like [Stoplight](https://stoplight.io), [Bump](https://bump.sh), [Readme](https://readme.com), and API clients like [Insomnia](https://insomnia.rest/product/design) that sometimes have capabilities to design APIs, too.

+**When you actually have a schema, make sure to make it accessible and visible (that's our reason for using Bump in this demo).**

 There are a few ways to think about schemas, like ["API design-first"](https://www.infoq.com/articles/api-mocking-break-dependencies/), in which we design the API and generate the actual code from the schema.
 Our way is more traditional since we create the code and keep the schema mostly as a representation (however: a very important representation!).